 On this tour, we travel Colorado with train expert Mark Warther on this personally designed adventure featuring amazing trains, breathtaking scenery, fantastic hotels and great food!
-Mark’s life-long love of trains and the majestic beauty of Colorado makes this Colorado experience a trip like no other!
+Mark’s life-long love of trains and the majestic beauty of Colorado makes this experience a trip like no other!
 Mark has been featured in “AAA Home & Away” magazine and PBS television for designing this one of a kind Colorado tour.

 Today, we fly to Denver, Colorado, the “Mile High City.”
-We will check into our hotel for tonight, the Embassy Suites, to rest up from a day of travel and prepare for our welcome dinner
+We will check into our hotel for tonight, the Embassy Suites, to rest from a day of travel and prepare for our welcome dinner reception.

 The Embassy “Manager’s Reception” is served this evening.
 If you would like a little “libation” after a day of travel, drinks are on the house.
 Soft drinks and snacks are offered too.
 Then, join everyone at our welcome dinner.
 (D)